ZhiyuanChen/CHANfiG/README.md

 Based on `FlatDict`, `NestedDict` provides `all_keys`, `all_values`, and `all_items` methods to allow iterating over the whole nested structure at once.

-`NestedDict` also comes with `apply` method, which made it easier to manipulate nested structure.
+`NestedDict` also comes with `apply` method, which made it easier to manipulate nested structures.

 ### Config